Rice2035: A decadal vision for rice research and breeding.

 Key Findings

-Current rice yield growth has stagnated at ~0.5% annually, insufficient to meet 2050 food demands
+Global rice yield growth has stagnated at approximately 0.5% annually, far below what is needed to meet projected 2050 food demand.

-Rice 2035 proposes 'Two Increases and Two Decreases': enhance yield and quality while reducing fertilizer and pesticide inputs and crop losses from disasters
+The 'Two Increases and Two Decreases' breeding framework targets higher yield and quality while reducing fertilizer and pesticide use and minimizing disaster-related yield losses.

 Species Mentioned